 If told my story, I would say that my life has changed drastically over the past four decades, beginning as a child on the South Shore of Boston, and now as a mother of three in the Southeast, but in truth, not much has really changed.
 It has simply evolved.

 I spent my childhood writing stories, poetry, collecting crystals, gathering stones, feathers and any other object I believed held magic.
 I created potions under the shade of an elephantine maple using her sap, dirt near her roots, sticks, flowers and leaves.
 Spending time in nature was sacred, and I turned to the woods, the water, and moon for inspiration.

-With my spiritual upbringing—a pastor father who believes more in love, kindness, and compassion than legalism, and a lovely jewish mother whose lineage includes tarot readers and Kabbalah knowledge—the gravity of higher power, tradition, ceremony, and ritual carried weight and shaped my interest in spirituality and intuition.
-While my dad remains a knowledge-seeker and avid traveler, who stirred in me constant inquisitiveness and the need for adventure and motion, my mother was a painter, crafter, and gardener, filling my youth with beads, color, flower names, and the need to use my hands to create.
+My youth was heavily influenced by my parents strikingly opposite personalities.
+My father remains a knowledge-seeker and avid traveler, who stirred in me constant inquisitiveness and the need for adventure and motion, while my mother was a painter, crafter, and gardener, filling my youth with beads, color, flower names, and the need to use my hands to create.

-My life feels like its own alchemic process, taking bits and pieces of experiences and fusing them together to create something that is dynamic, never mundane, and always mysterious.
-I feel blessed that now as a woman, my world is constructed of the grown-up elements I held dearly as a child: writing stories and poems, creating essential oil blends, using crystals and plants in healing sessions, crafting jewelry for intentional living and meditation and providing healing services that deliver both physical and emotional benefits.
+Though I’ve had many jobs, ranging from teacher, reading specialist, editor, and massage therapist, to now energy healer and hypnotist, my life feels like its own alchemic process, taking bits and pieces of experiences and fusing them together to create meaningful work that is dynamic, never mundane, and always mysterious.
+I feel blessed that now as a woman, my world is constructed of the grown-up elements I held dearly as a child: writing stories and poems, creating essential oil blends, using storytelling and crystals in client sessions, and providing holistic hypnosis healing services that deliver both physical and emotional benefits.